scidsg/hushline-docs/src/installation/public-web.md

 ## 4. Confirmation Email

-You'll receive an encrypted email confirming your Hush Line's successful installation which includes your addresses and a link to download Tor Browser.
+You'll receive an encrypted email confirming your Hush Line's successful installation which, includes your addresses and a link to download Tor Browser.

 <img src="../img/42-confirmation.png">